Sydney Harbour Bridge: Construction

 On 19 January 1932, the first test train, a steam locomotive, safely crossed the bridge.
 Load testing of the bridge took place in February 1932, with the four rail tracks being loaded with as many as 96 New South Wales Government Railways steam locomotives positioned end-to-end.
 The bridge underwent testing for three weeks, after which it was declared safe and ready to be opened.
+The first trial run of an electric train over the bridge was successfully completed on both lines 11 March 1932.
+On 19 March 1932, 632 people were the first fare-paying passengers to cross the bridge by rail, paying a premium of 10 s. for the privilege, but they were not the first members of the public to do so.
+That distinction fell to a pair of clergymen who inadvertently boarded the test train of the previous day, and were discovered too late to be ejected.
 The construction worksheds were demolished after the bridge was completed, and the land that they were on is now occupied by Luna Park.

 The standards of industrial safety during construction were poor by today's standards.
 Sixteen workers died during construction, but surprisingly only two from falling off the bridge.
 Several more were injured from unsafe working practices undertaken whilst heating and inserting its rivets, and the deafness experienced by many of the workers in later years was blamed on the project.
 Henri Mallard between 1930 and 1932 produced hundreds of stills and film footage which reveal at close quarters the bravery of the workers in tough Depression-era conditions.

 Interviews were conducted between 1982-1989 with a variety of tradesmen who worked on the building of the bridge.
 Among the tradesmen interviewed were drillers, riveters, concrete packers, boilermakers, riggers, ironworkers, plasterers, stonemasons, an official photographer, sleepcutters, engineers and draughtsmen.

 The total financial cost of the bridge was AU£6.25 million, which was not paid off in full until 1988.